 Find Cucina Rustica, published by William Morrow & Company, wherever you buy books, or order it from Amazon!

 If you love this book and want to hear more from Evan Kleiman, check out her podcast, Good Food.
 The show has been on the air since 1997, which, wow.
-It’s a very cool blend of talking about food and cookbooks, and also food culture and food issues like food scarcity and farming.
+It’s a very cool blend of talking about food and cookbooks, and also food culture and important issues like food scarcity and farming.
 There are episodes on seeds, soil science, Native American food sovereignty, GMO pigs, Bollywood cuisine, and on and on.
-It kind of runs the gamut.
+It runs the gamut.
 I’ve listened to a couple so far and am really enjoying it—I’d say it’s for thinker foodies.

 More Books from Viana La Place and Evan Kleiman: